fledge-iot/fledge/docs/OMF.rst

 .. note::

-   Tis hint only has meaning when usign the complex type legacy mode with this plugin.
+   This hint only has meaning when using the complex type legacy mode with this plugin.

 Tag Name Hint
 ~~~~~~~~~~~~~